|Alfisol, Item 007:|| IExFit, version 3.4

 ....
 H(+) and OH(-) values are set automatically for electroneutrality based on what was already added.

 .... the total Na(+) and Ca(2+) concentrations added were constant

 .... the Cl(-) concentrations added were pH dependent due to the variable addition of HCl to control the pH

 In the example shown below, the Cl(-) ions were also later determined to exist in the solid surface and thus contribute to the total Cl(-) ion concentrations present.
 Rather than having to re-enter all the pH dependent values, you simply edit the "Native Concentration" cellbox information.

 You also enter the ionic strength condition, which is either at a fixed value or is calculated by IExFit based on the ions remaining in solution.
-IExFit uses the Davis Equation to calculate the activity coefficient of each ion in the aqueous phase, which is then used to correlate ion activity with ion concentration.
+IExFit uses the Davies Equation to calculate the activity coefficient of each ion in the aqueous phase, which is then used to correlate ion activity with ion concentration.